jerryscript-project/iotjs/docs/api/IoT.js-API-HTTP.md

 * Returns: {http.ClientRequest}

 The function creates a `http.ClientRequest` instance with the `options` defined.
-This can be used to get data form a server or to send data for a server.
+This can be used to get data from a server or to send data for a server.

 In case of data send the `'Content-Length'` header should be specifed so the server can properly handle the request.